 • Shallot: replace with red onion if not available

-• Herbs: Cilantro and mint
+• Herbs: Fresh cilantro and mint

 For Salad Dressing